Cued speech: History

 Cued speech was invented in 1966 by R. Orin Cornett at Gallaudet College, Washington, D.C.
 After discovering that children with prelingual and profound hearing impairments typically have poor reading comprehension, he developed the system with the aim of improving the reading abilities of such children through better comprehension of the phonemes of English.
 At the time, some were arguing that deaf children were earning these lower marks because they had to learn two different systems: American Sign Language (ASL) for person-to-person communication and English for reading and writing.
 As many sounds look identical on the lips (such as /p/ and /b/), the hand signals introduce a visual contrast in place of the formerly acoustic contrast.
 Cued Speech may also help people hearing incomplete or distorted sound—according to the National Cued Speech Association at cuedspeech.org, "cochlear implants and Cued Speech are perfect partners".

 Since cued speech is based on making sounds visible to the hearing impaired, it is not limited to use in English-speaking nations.
 Because of the demand for use in other languages/countries, by 1994 Cornett had adapted cueing to 25 other languages and dialects.
 Originally designed to represent American English, the system was adapted to French in 1977.
 As of 2005, Cued speech has been adapted to approximately 60 languages and dialects, including six dialects of English.
 For tonal languages such as Thai, the tone is indicated by inclination and movement of the hand.
 For English, cued speech uses eight different hand shapes and four different positions around the mouth.

 Nature and use

-Though to a hearing person, cued speech may look similar to signing, it is not a sign language; nor is it a Manually Coded Sign System for a spoken language.
+Though to a hearing person, cued speech may look similar to signing, it is not a sign language; nor is it a manually coded sign system for a spoken language.
 Rather, it is a manual modality of communication for representing any language at the phonological level (phonetics).

 A manual cue in cued speech consists of two components: hand shape and hand position relative to the face.
 Hand shapes distinguish consonants and hand positions distinguish vowel.
-A hand shape and a hand position (a "cue") together with the accompanying mouthshape, makes up a CV unit - a basic syllable.
+A hand shape and a hand position (a "cue") together with the accompanying mouth shape, makes up a CV unit - a basic syllable.

 Cuedspeech.org lists 64 different dialects to which CS has been adapted.
 Each language takes on CS by looking through the catalog of the language's phonemes and distinguishing which phonemes appear similar when pronounced and thus need a hand sign to differentiate them.